Princess Maria di Grazia of Bourbon-Two Sicilies

-Family
+Early life and family

-Maria was the daughter of Prince Alfonso of Bourbon-Two Sicilies, Count of Caserta and his wife Princess Antonietta of Bourbon-Two Sicilies.
+Princess Maria was born at their parents' Villa Maria Teresa in Cannes, where her family had been exiled since the 1861 due to the Italian Unification.
+She was the sixth child and third daughter of Prince Alfonso, Count of Caserta and his wife Princess Antonietta of Bourbon-Two Sicilies.
 She was usually called “Maria Pia”.
 Her father, the third son of King Ferdinand II of the Two Sicilies, became Head of the Royal House of the Two Sicilies with the death of his elder brother, King Francis II, in 1894.
-At the time of his birth, however, the Sicilian Royal Family was already exiled in France due to Italian Unification, which took place in 1861.
+Maria di Grazia was baptized and had Robert I, Duke of Parma, and his first wife, Princess Maria Pia of the Two Sicilies, as godparents.